Roquv13/Task-Manager/README.md

-# Application for managing tasks at work:
+# Application for managing tasks:

-Tools for managing tasks in the workplace, allowing you to assign tasks to projects, track progress, set priorities and assign tasks to specific people.
+In the workplace, allowing you to assign tasks to projects, track progress, set priorities and assign tasks to specific people.

 1. User Interface:
    - Simple user interface that allows you to easily add, remove and edit homework assignments.